Published: July 29, 2020

 fluffy-umbrella.
 You can customize the project name as I did.
 If you're running on your own server, prepend the URL to

 Similarly, you will need to go to Features > Interactivity & Actions to tell Slack where to send interactive payloads.
-Use your Request URL,
+This is where your app will receive

 https://_your-project_.glitch.me/slack/events then save.